 Alarm Permit Applications:

 Alarm Permits may be obtained at the Burbank Police Department's Traffic Bureau, Monday through Friday, 8 a.m. to 5 p.m. or by calling 818 238-3226 to request an application be mailed.
 An application may also be downloaded from the link at the bottom of this page.
 Commercial and residential applications are handled in the same manner.
-The permit fee is $75.00 and may be paid by cash, check, money order, or credit card (Visa or MasterCard).
+The permit fee is $75.00 and may be paid by check, money order, or credit card (Visa or MasterCard).
 Checks are payable to: The City of Burbank Alarm Office.
+NO CASH ACCEPTED.

 The permit fee allows the permit holder two false "burglary" alarms in a calendar year (January 1 - December 31).
 A third false "burglary" alarm, and each subsequent false alarm, will result in a $150.00 administrative fee.